Peach and Vanilla Bean Freezer Jam {quick & easy!}

 This may be a silly question, but where do you get a vanilla bean?

-You should be able to find them in the spices section of the grocery store.
-Also at Penzey’s Spices online and Williams-Sonoma.
+You can find them in the spices section of the grocery store and online!

 I heart freezer jam!